shaussler/TheoreticalUniverse/theoretical_universe/resources.rst

 * `PSI 2018/2019 - Gravitational Physics - Lecture 3 - Cartan's formalism:
   connection & curvature <https://pirsa.org/19010053>`_

-.. rubric:: Gravitational Physics Lecture by Ruth Gregory
+.. rubric:: Gravitational physics lecture by Ruth Gregory

 There is great content from the Perimeter Institute Recorded Seminar Archive that I am going through.
 Here is a list of videos I intend to watch later.